vanbumi/CodeJournal/Upwork/Cover Letter.md

 Hi Sir,

 My name Dyo, I’m interested in the position of Web Developer you recently posted.
-I have been a professional Web Developer for five years, and am very familiar with html, css, javascript, ruby on rails, jquery and some react js an angular js.
+I have been a professional Web Developer for five years, and am very familiar with HTML, CSS, JavaScript, Ruby on Rails, jQuery and some ReactJS an AngularJS.
 During my view years as Web Developer, I have been develop web application for real estate, news & magazines, database application, shop online, company profile etc, You can see some of my my portfolio here www.widyobumi.ga.

-Moving forward, I can dedicate 30 hours/week to your company, and my daily hours are negotiable.
+Moving forward, I can dedicate 30 - 38 hours/week to your company, and my daily hours are negotiable.
 I’m very excited to assist you in making your project successful – please feel free to contact me directly to discuss this position further, thank you!

 ---